Tallest Mountains in the World

 Nanga Parbat (8126m) [Pakistan]

-Nanga Parbat in Pakistan, at an altitude of 8126 meters, is the world’s eighth highest mountain in the world.
+At an altitude of 8126 meters, Nanga Parbat in Pakistan is the world’s eighth-highest mountain.
 It is also Pakistan’s second tallest peak.
 The name Nanga Parbat refers to a mountain that is completely exposed.
 Nanga Parbat is one of the tallest mountains in the world.

 Moreover, it was approximately 1953 that the peak was first scaled.
 It is Pakistan’s

 second-highest peak, following Mount K2.
 The awe-inspiring beauty of the settlement nestled in the foothills of this mountain will leave you speechless.